Governor of Kentucky: Veto

 Unlike the U.S. President, the governor does not have the option of a pocket veto.
 If the governor does not make a decision to sign or veto a bill, it automatically becomes law after 10 days.
 In the event that the legislature adjourns to prevent the return of a bill by veto, the bill becomes law three days after the commencement of the next legislative session unless the governor explicitly vetoes it.
 (With the federal pocket veto, the bill is considered vetoed after ten days if the legislature adjourns.)

 The 1799 constitution contained, for the first time, the power of the governor to veto legislation; this power was substantially similar to, and probably based upon, that found in the 1792 New Hampshire Constitution and the 1798 Georgia Constitution.
 The 1891 constitution empowered the governor with a line-item veto, but its use was forbidden on constitutional amendments and laws related to the classification of property for tax purposes.
-The governor's veto can be overridden by roll-call majority votes of both houses of the legislature; unlike in most states where a supermajority is required to override a veto.
+The governor's veto can be overridden by roll-call majority votes of both houses of the legislature.